When it comes to decorating, some people are born with an eye for design and can pull a room together seamlessly.

 Typically darker or heavier items are placed closer to the floor to anchor a space, while lighter items are higher up.
 This helps to get a better flow and balance in a room.

 Every item has a visible weight to it.
 This can be caused by the size of it, the color, or the material.
 Your goal is to make a room feel balanced in its design and layout.
 Think of a balancing scale.
-If all of your heavy furniture is piled into one side of the room, or in one scale, and the other side is left bare, the scale is tipped way over and very unbalanced.
+If all of your heavy furniture is piled on one side of the room, or in one scale, and the other side is left bare, the scale is tipped way over and very unbalanced.
 You will feel that the room is off, and not comfortable.

-This doesn’t mean that you need a couch on each end of the room.
+This doesn’t mean that you need a couch at each end of the room.
 There are different ways to bring about balance without weighing your furniture.
 Try utilizing the opposing wall space with big focal pieces, such as a tv or painting, and dark picture frames or bold colors to bring weight to the other side of the room.
-Another way to balance a room is to have similar colors and textures used in three different areas of a space.
+Another way to balance a room is to have similar colors and textures used in three different areas of the space.
 Your brain takes note of them spread out around you and connects the pieces together.

 Most rooms do not have enough lighting in them.
 It’s why spaces can feel so dreary in the evenings and winter.
 It’s just one of those things that we don’t really think about when decorating a room.
 The ideal room would have seven different sources of light.
 They could be a mix of ceiling fixtures, wall sconces, pot lights, floor lamps, table lamps, candles, and windows.
 Blinds and window coverings offer great control of natural lighting, as well as soften the harsh lines of windows.

 When thinking of the lighting in your design, take the purpose of the room into consideration.
 If tasks are done in a room, the lighting may need to be brighter so you aren’t squinting as you work.
 Rooms for entertaining can benefit from dimmable lighting.
 If you do a lot of reading in a room then table lamps are great to have for more direct light.
 Bright overhead lights aren’t the most romantic for a movie night, and low lighting in a kitchen can lead to injuries when chopping food.
-I suggest overlapping your lighting areas so you have great coverage, and you can control how much light you need, when and where.
+I suggest overlapping your lighting areas so you have great coverage, and you can control how much light you need, when, and where.
 It really does affect the look, feel, and function of a room.

 Play With Your Design